tomvantilburg89/RickAndMortyChallenge/README.md

     - Removed Nick Been's PHP Client, it did not suit the scope of the challenge
     - Update Location Service
 - `BAXRMC-13` Show all characters that exist (or are last seen) in a given dimension
     - Finalized ApiClient and added functionality to retrieve location by name and page
     - Made sure we have pagination feature for retrieving the list of locactions
     - Added hasError() functionality
 - `BAXRMC-14` Show all characters that exist (or are last seen) in a given dimension
     - Updated readme.md developer flow log at `BAXRMC-13`
     - Added functionality to retrieve by Dimension in the LocationService
     - Create Dimension Controller, use LocationController as reference.
     - Show all characters in a given dimension
 - `BAXRMC-15` Show all characters that partake in a given episode
     - Create Episode Service to accommodate episodes
     - Added character controller in order to prepare for later views
     - Updated episodes template files and controller
     - Refactored residents and character map to incorporate hook
     - commit Added character loop to character.show template
 - `BAXRMC-30` Update navigation template to accomodate Locations, Episodes and Characters
     - added navigation items and updated homepagecontroller with lipsum generated text
+- `BAXRMC-32` Make twig template for pagination on all views
+  - Create pagination view and add it to the CharacterController index template

 ---